Web browsers aren’t known to be privacy-centric. However, things are pretty different with Firefox, and for good.

 From Alerts, Downloads, Blogging, Bookmarks, and Download Management to social, tabs, and security, there is much to check out.

 If you want to make Firefox tailor-made per your needs and requirements, there is a handy way.
 Launch the browser and select the Add-ons manager options.
 Now from the left-hand menu bar, you can have complete control over all the extensions, tons of preloaded and user-generated themes, and all the plugins.

 There is also a Recommendations tab that will ease you out in personalizing the browser.
 Furthermore, you could also rearrange all the settings and options.
 This could be done by clicking on the hamburger menu and selecting the Customize option.
 Then drag and drop all the options to your preferred locations.

-However, if they don’t suit your tastes, you could customize them by clicking on the three horizontal dots next to the Highlights keyword and selecting the Manage Section option.
+However, if they don’t suit your tastes, you could customize them by clicking on the More next to the Highlights keyword and selecting the Manage Section option.
 To deal with individual stories, click on that story’s three horizontal dots and select the Dismiss/Delete from the history option.

-If you've any thoughts on Mozilla Firefox for Computer: Top features you should know!, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
-Cheers!
+Lastly, if you've any thoughts or feedback on Mozilla Firefox for Computer: Features and Overview, then feel free to drop in below comment box.
+You can also report the outdated information.